Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT18/README.md

 ### References

-1. X. Zhao and Y.-W. Si, "NFTCert: NFT-based certificates with online payment gateway," in 2021 IEEE International Conference on Blockchain (Blockchain), 2021, pp. 538-543.
+- Zhao, X., & Si, Y. W. (2021, December).
+NFTCert: NFT-based certificates with online payment gateway.
+In 2021 IEEE International Conference on Blockchain (Blockchain) (pp. 538-543).
+IEEE.
-2. C. Delgado-von-Eitzen, L. Anido-Rifón, and M. J. Fernández-Iglesias, "NFTs for the issuance and validation of academic information that complies with the GDPR," Appl.
-Sci., vol. 14, no. 2, Art. no. 706, Jan.
-2024.
+- Delgado-von-Eitzen, C., Anido-Rifón, L., & Fernández-Iglesias, M. J. (2024).
+Nfts for the issuance and validation of academic information that complies with the gdpr.
+Applied Sciences, 14(2), 706.
-3. P. Khati, A. K. Shrestha, and J. Vassileva, "Student certificate sharing system using blockchain and NFTs," in International Congress on Blockchain and Applications, Cham, Switzerland: Springer Nature, 2023, pp. 61–70.
+- Khati, P., Shrestha, A. K., & Vassileva, J. (2023, July).
+Student certificate sharing system using blockchain and nfts.
+In International Congress on Blockchain and Applications (pp. 61-70).
+Cham: Springer Nature Switzerland.
-4. N. N. Kumar, R. S. Kumar, R. R. Basale, and M. Saffath, "Decentralized storage of educational assets using NFTs and blockchain technology," in 2022 4th International Conference on Smart Systems and Inventive Technology (ICSSIT), 2022, pp. 260-266.
+- Kumar, N. N., Kumar, R. S., Basale, R. R., & Saffath, M. (2022, January).
+Decentralized storage of educational assets using NFTs and blockchain technology.
+In 2022 4th international conference on smart systems and inventive technology (ICSSIT) (pp. 260-266).
+IEEE.
-5. T. Rahman, S. I. Mouno, A. M. Raatul, A. K. Al Azad, and N. Mansoor, "Verifi-chain: A credentials verifier using blockchain and IPFS," in International Conference on Information, Communication and Computing Technology, Singapore: Springer Nature Singapore, 2023, pp. 361–371.
+- Rahman, T., Mouno, S. I., Raatul, A. M., Al Azad, A. K., & Mansoor, N. (2023, May).
+Verifi-chain: a credentials verifier using blockchain and IPFS.
+In International Conference on Information, Communication and Computing Technology (pp. 361-371).
+Singapore: Springer Nature Singapore.